 If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (according to the PCF configuration for this AF), and notifies the result to the NEF.
 In addition, if the Alternative Service Requirements are provided, the PCF derives the Alternative QoS parameter set(s) from the one or more QoS reference parameters contained in the Alternative Service Requirements in the same prioritized order (as defined in TS 23.503 [20]).

+For TSC QoS. as authorized the PCF sets the PDB and/or MDBV according to the received 5GS Delay and Burst Size received from the AF, and the GFBR according to the AF requested Guaranteed Flow Bit Rate.
+AF specified parameter values are used to over-ride default values for the 5QI corresponding to the AF provided QoS Reference.
+If an AF request for a parameter value exceeds an authorization, the PCF may assign the highest authorized value and indicate the assigned value in the response to the NEF.
+The PCF transparently forwards the Port Management Information Container to the UE/DS-TT or UPF/NW-TT as described in Annex F.2

 If the request is not authorized or the required QoS is not allowed, NEF responds to the AF in step 5 with a Result value indicating the failure cause.

 5. The NEF sends a Nnef_AFsessionWithQoS_Update response message (Transaction Reference ID, Result) to the AF.
 Result indicates whether the request is granted or not.
+For TSC QoS, the response includes the Assigned TSC Parameter Values if they did not equal the requested values.

 6. The PCF sends Npcf_PolicyAuthorization_Notify message to the NEF when the modification of the transmission resources corresponding to the QoS update succeeded or failed.